Possible Lorentz symmetry violation from broken Weyl invariance

 with $S_{\mu}(x)$ the Weyl gauge field and $f$ the coupling constant to $\phi(x)$. $F_{\mu\nu}\equiv \partial_{\mu}S_{\nu}-\partial_{\nu}S_{\mu} $ is the field tensor for the Weyl field $S_{\mu}$.
 The Weyl scalar curvature $\tilde{R} $ is related to the Riemannian scalar curvature $R$ by

 The action~(\ref{Action}) is invariant under the Weyl transformations:

 In this paper we work with the metric signature $(+,-,-,-)$.
 We remark that the transformation of the Weyl gauge field $S_{\mu}$ in~(\ref{trx}) is different from that of the electromagnetic vector potential under $U(1)$ gauge symmetry due to the nonoccurrence of the imaginary unit $i$ in the Weyl covariant derivative.
 Thus, while the $U(1)$ gauge group in electrodynamics is compact, the symmetry group generated by the Weyl transformations~(\ref{trx}) is non-compact.
+When the Weyl gauge field takes the pure gauge form, the Weyl geometry is gauge-equivalent to the Riemann geometry.
 Also, we note in passing that it has been shown that with the Weyl symmetry, the Weyl field $S_{\mu}$ does not couple to the gauge and fermion fields of the SM \cite{Cesare, Gh3}.

-Several comments regarding the Weyl invariant action~(\ref{Action}) are in order.
+Several comments are in order regarding the Weyl invariant action~(\ref{Action}) at the classical level.
 First, in Riemann geometry (i.e., setting the Weyl gauge field $S_{\mu}(x)=0$) the action~(\ref{Action}) reduces to

 In general, $S_R$ is not Weyl invariant.
 Indeed, it is easy to check that only when $\alpha=1$ will the action $S_R$ be Weyl invariant.
 In the case where $ \alpha=1$, the action $S_R$ is the well-known conformal scalar action.